GoogleChrome/lighthouse-ci/docs/getting-started.md

   chrome: stable
 ```

-### Run Lighthouse CI Script
+### Create a run-lhci script

-To contain all the steps necessary for Lighthouse CI, we'll create a file located at `scripts/run-lighthouse-ci.sh` that should run as part of the build process.
+To contain all the steps necessary for Lighthouse CI, we'll create a file located at `scripts/run-lhci.sh` that should run as part of the build process.
 Make sure that this script is only run once per build or it will lead to confusing upload artifacts.
 For example, if you have a matrix build of several node versions, only run Lighthouse CI on one of them.
 In Travis, this translates to...

 **.travis.yml**